cortexlabs/cortex/README.md

 # Deploy machine learning models in production

-Cortex is an open source platform that takes machine learning models—trained with nearly any framework—and turns them into production web APIs in one command. <br>
+Cortex is an open source platform that takes machine learning models—trained with nearly any framework—and turns them into production web APIs in one command. <br><br>
+Cortex combines TensorFlow Serving, ONNX Runtime, and Flask into a single tool that takes models from S3 and deploys them as REST APIs.
+It also uses Docker and Kubernetes behind the scenes to autoscale, run rolling updates, and support CPU and GPU inference.
 <!-- Delete on release branches -->
 <!-- CORTEX_VERSION_README_MINOR x1 -->
 [install](https://www.cortex.dev/install) • [docs](https://www.cortex.dev) • [examples](https://github.com/cortexlabs/cortex/tree/0.9/examples) • [we're hiring](https://angel.co/cortex-labs-inc/jobs) • [email us](mailto:hello@cortex.dev) • [chat with us](https://gitter.im/cortexlabs/cortex)<br><br>